On the separation of correlation-assisted sum capacities of multiple access channels: Optimization of Lipschitz-like functions

-Next, we present two different generalizations to higher dimensions, wherein we optimize $f$ over $\mathcal{D} = \Delta_d$ for $d \geq 3$.
-The first generalization is a simple grid search, whereas the second generalization uses dense curves to fill $\mathcal{D}$.
+We present two algorithms to optimize Lipschitz-like functions over $\mathcal{D} = \Delta_d$.
+The first algorithm is a simple grid search, whereas the second algorithm uses dense curves to fill $\mathcal{D}$.
+We describe these algorithms, corresponding convergence guarantees and practical implementation in detail.